 It’s a shame to let your webinar recording go to waste, especially when many webinar services nowadays offer an option to run automated ever-green events.

-Finally, if you can’t post the full recording of a webinar (let’s say your attendees paid for the exclusive content), you can still use excerpts as teasers for the upcoming events or ads for on-demand recordings.
+Finally, if you can’t post the full recording of a webinar (let’s say your attendees paid for the exclusive content), you can still use excerpts as teasers for upcoming events or ads for on-demand recordings.

 Find out how to attract more attendees to your paid event here.